 The Ethnobotany Garden surrounding the University of Montana's Payne Family Native American Center provides an opportunity for public education and a living laboratory for students.
 Fittingly, it sits on the site of a historic Salish Indian encampment, and the building is designed to reflect that legacy as well as the heritage and cultures of all Montana Native American tribes.

-The Ethnobotany Garden at the Payne Family Native American Center contains Native plants, shrubs and grasses of the Rocky Mountain West.
-Eight "Circle of Life" represent the diverse ecoregions of Montana and the Native American tribe or tribes that live within that region.
-Explore each "Circle of Life" below and the rich histories and contemporary stories of the Native American tribe(s) of Montana and the Native plants important to them.
+The Ethnobotany Garden at the Payne Family Native American Center contains native plants, shrubs, and grasses of the Rocky Mountain West.
+Eight stone circles represent diverse ecoregions of Montana and the Native American Tribes that live within them.
+Click on the Tribal Seals below to explore the rich histories and contemporary stories of the Indigenous People of Montana and the plants that are important to them.